fibo/dflow/docs/examples/README.md

 # dflow examples

+First do steps in [this Requirements section](../../.github/CONTRIBUTING.md).

-It is possible to run examples via an npm script:
+Then you can run examples via an npm script:

 <!-- This Markdown code syntax makes it easier to copy&paste commands. -->

+    npm run example:hello_world
     npm run example:usage
     npm run example:context
-    npm run example:async-nodes
+    npm run example:async_nodes